 The Niagara Region Police Association is a labour organization, representing over 1000 uniform and civilian members who are the employees of the Niagara Regional Police Service.
 The NRPA has a long and proud tradition of community support and involvement within the Niagara Region.

 "The NRPA will enhance public safety in Niagara through the professional representation of our members and community leadership."

-From the early 1920s up until 1970, there were separate and unique municipal police forces throughout the Niagara region.
+From the early 1920’s up until 1970, there were separate and unique municipal police forces throughout the Niagara region.
 Each one with a proud history and many stories to tell.
 With the advent of regional government, the Niagara Regional Board of Commissioners was established in January, 1970 and incorporated the former municipal police forces into a new Regional Force.
 At that time, the Niagara Regional Police Force was one of the ten largest in Ontario.

 In October of 1977, the force took over the policing of the entire Niagara Region, protecting a number of municipalities that had been provided protection by the Ontario Provincial Police.
 In the early 1980’s the name was officially changed to the Niagara Regional Police Service.
 The Niagara Regional Police Service now protects an area that encompasses 1,863 square kilometers and a total of twelve municipalities.
 There are six districts and numerous units spread throughout the Region.
 The approximate 1,000 plus members of the Niagara Region Police Association are proud to serve and protect over 427,000 residents and the approximately 16,000,000 annual visitors to the region.